mlflow/mlflow/.github/pull_request_template.md

 ## Does this PR change the documentation?

 - [ ] No. You can skip the rest of this section.
 - [ ] Yes.
-Make sure the changed pages / sections render correctly by following the steps below.
+Make sure the changed pages / sections render correctly in the documentation preview.

-1. Click the `Details` link on the `Preview docs` check.
-2. Find the changed pages / sections and make sure they render correctly.

 ## Release Notes